taylorgoolsby/calling-code-data/readme.md

 # calling-code-data

-An ESM importable data set containing all calling codes and their mappings to ISO 3166-1 alpha-2, and name.
+An ESM importable data set containing all calling codes and their mappings to ISO 3166-1 alpha-2 country code.

 * Some calling codes map to multiple country codes.
 For example, `"1": ["CA", "US"]`.
 * Some calling codes are unassigned.
 For example, `"887": ["-"]`.